mitjafelicijan/nanocloudlogger/README.md

 In example below I will demonstrate how to use this tool on a project where I have two sensors I call inputs (temperature, photocell) hooked up on a Arduino.
 Lets assume I am running Google App Engine locally (http://localhost:8080/)

+Application is located in src/loggergae.

+		python /path-to-your-gae-dir/dev_appserver.py /path-to-nano-logger-dir/src/loggergae

+		If you are using Windows or Mac please check Google App Engine website on information how to run apps.

 Initializing stream
 -----------------